oscipal/ocean_current_retrieval/README.md

 # Ocean Current Retrieval from SAR Doppler Centroid Anomalies

-Retrieval of ocean surface current velocities from spaceborne SAR imagery using the **Doppler Centroid Anomaly (DCA)** method.
-The measured Doppler centroid of an SAR scene contains contributions from satellite geometry, Earth rotation, surface waves, and ocean currents.
-By isolating the anomalous component, radial surface current velocities can be estimated.
+Retrieval of ocean surface current radial velocities from spaceborne SAR imagery using the Doppler Centroid Anomaly (DCA) method.
+The measured Doppler centroid of a SAR scene contains contributions from satellite geometry, instrument biases, surface waves and ocean currents.
+By subtracting all known contributions the residual gives the radial surface current velocity.

-Currently targets ESA **BIOMASS** (P-band, ~435 MHz) and **Sentinel-1** (C-band) SAR data.

-For Sentinel-1, this repository currently contains two separate code paths:
-- `scripts/s1_rvl.py` and `scripts/s1_ocn.py` work from Level-1 SLC data and implement the retrieval side of the project.
-- `scripts/s1_ocn_product.py` is a standalone reader for Level-2 OCN SAFE products.
-It opens the delivered NetCDF files and returns the `rvl`, `owi`, and `osw` groups as `xarray` datasets.
-It is useful for inspection and comparison, but is not currently wired into the main analysis workflow elsewhere in this repo.
+The main focus is Sentinel-1 IW TOPS data in C-band.
+Some earlier exploratory work on BIOMASS P-band data is also in the repo.

 ---

 ## Method Overview

 ```
-Measured DC  =  Geometry DC  +  Earth rotation DC  +  Wave DC  +  Current DC
+Observed DC  =  Geometry DC  +  Instrument bias  +  Wave DC  +  Mispointing  +  Current DC
-                     ↑                                               ↑
-              (from annotation             DCA =  Measured DC  -  Geometry DC  -  ...
-               polynomials)
 ```

-1. Estimate the measured Doppler centroid from the SLC using FFT or CDE
-2. Subtract the geometry-induced DC (from annotation polynomials)
-3. Calibrate instrument bias using a desert scene (stationary surface → residual = bias)
-4. Subtract remaining contributions (Earth rotation, wind/waves)
+1. Read the SLC burst and deramp the TOPS chirp
+2. Estimate lag-0/lag-1 azimuth correlation coefficients (p0, p1) per block
+3. Convert p1 to Doppler centroid; apply AUX_CAL ambiguity and sideband corrections
+4. Subtract geometry Doppler computed from POEORB precision orbit
+5. Subtract ERA5 Stokes drift and wave Doppler bias
+6. Apply OCN rvlDcMiss mispointing correction
-5. Convert residual DCA to radial current velocity: `v_r = DCA * λ / (2 sin θ)`
+7. Convert residual DCA to radial velocity: v_r = DCA * lambda / 2

+The full pipeline with plots and explanations is in `notebooks/rvl_pipeline_walkthrough.ipynb`.

 ---